-So, in this article we’ll outline what an easement on property is, so that you’re not left scratching your head if it ever pops up during your next real estate transaction.
+So, in this article we’ll answer what is an easement on a property, so that you’re not left scratching your head if it ever pops up during your next real estate transaction.

 What are easements and why are they important for developers?

 OK, we’ve covered the basic explainer, now you’re ready for more technical information.

 The legal definition of an easement is “the right to cross or otherwise use a portion of someone else’s land.”

 Well, it can mean that you can’t build over that portion or easement of land because it’s almost like sacred ground.

 Now that doesn’t mean that your new property is located on an old cemetery or burial ground.
 It means that the easement is perhaps land that contains essential services.

 That’s why it’s vitally important for small developers to thoroughly understand easements before they purchase a property because it can have an impact on whether the project is still financially viable.